Home

 5

-Diet Do's
+Diet

-Eat nutrient rich meals and take vitamin and mineral supplements (Calcium and Vitamin D) that support bone and tissue healing.
+Eat nutrient-rich meals and take vitamin and mineral supplements (Calcium and Vitamin D) that support bone and tissue healing.

-Fortunately shin splints don’t have to be permanent, and most people recover with a conservative treatment plan consisting of rest and strength training exercises.
+Fortunately, shin splints don't have to be permanent, and most people recover with a conservative treatment plan consisting of rest and strength training exercises.

 Now that you have a good understanding of why you get shin splints and how to treat it, have a look at this article where we explain the rehab process and what exercises to do in a lot more detail.